hpca-uji/PyDTNN/README.md

   - `--use-mpi-buffers`: Enable the use of MPI buffers.
 Possible values:
     `True` (MPI operations by buffer), `False` (MPI operations by object) or `None` (auto-select the better option).
 Default: `None`.
-  - `--enable-gpudirect`: Enable GPU pinned memory for gradients when using a CUDA-aware MPI version.
+  - `--use-gpudirect`: Enable GPU pinned memory for gradients when using a CUDA-aware MPI version.
 Default: `False`.
-  - `--enable-nccl`: Enable the use of the `NCCL` library for collective communications on GPUs.
+  - `--use-nccl`: Enable the use of the `NCCL` library for collective communications on GPUs.
 This option can only be set when cuDNN is available.
     Default: `False`.
-  - `--enable-cudnn-auto-conv-algo`: Let `cuDNN` to select the best performing convolution algorithm.
+  - `--use-cudnn-auto-conv-algo`: Let `cuDNN` to select the best performing convolution algorithm.
 Default: `True`.
 - Encryption parameters:
   - `--encryption`: Encryption library: `tenseal`, `openfhe`, `None`.
 Default `None`.